 cartridge compliance might affect the unweighted measurement.
 Left from DIN

-filter 30Hz-18dB/Oct or -40dB/Oct applying to the output for a plain groove at
+sharp subsonic filter 30Hz 18dB/Oct or 40dB/Oct applying to the output for a

-radius 120mm for LP and at radius 80mm for EP).
-I make NAB bandpass
+plain groove at radius 120mm for LP and at radius 80mm for EP).
+I

-visualised with handwriting.
-I find a cool passage in this NAB(1964): "This
+make NAB bandpass filter visualised with handwriting.
+I find a cool passage in

 measurement is intended to give a measure of electrical effect of the

 low-frequency noise output of a turntable pickup combination.
 Since the result

 depends on the equalizer, pick-up and arm characteristics as much as on the